arpit-jadon/portfolio_aj/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
 I completed my Master's in Computer Science from Saarland University and Max Planck Institute for Informatics (MPII) in April 2023.
 During my Master's, I was fortunate enough to work at prestigious German research institutes like German Research Center for AI and MPII.
-I have been working on different computer vision and machine learning problems since 2017 with applications in different fields like medical imaging and autonomous driving.
+I have been working on different computer vision and machine learning problems since 2017 with applications in multiple fields like medical imaging and autonomous driving.
+I am always interested in expanding my knowledge base and challenging myself with novel real-world computer vision problems.